 Our tallitot designs begin as watercolor paintings.
 After a number of revisions, I select the final colors and stripes to send on to our weavers.
 We are proud to partner with Indigo Handloom to create the fabric for each Advah tallit.
 The fabric for our Advah tallitot are lovingly dyed, spun and handwoven by artisans in rural India.
 Our unique and luxurious tallitot are a blend of handspun khadi cotton and shimmering silk.
 They are heavenly soft and dyed in unique and vibrant colors.

-Then they come to Massachussets to be sewn together by these five women at Good Clothing Company who are bringing high-quality manufacturing jobs back to our state.
-The next step--my favorite--is the mitzvah of tying the tzitzit.
-We use certified Kosher wool tzitzit made in Israel.
+Then they come to North Carolina, to be sewn by a woman-owned sew shop called Sew Co.
+The next step - my favorite - is the mitzvah of tying the tzitzit.
 You can choose to purchase a tallit with tzitzit which are already tied, or to tie them yourself.
-Many of our bar/bat mitzvah customers prefer to do this mitzvah together as a family, and we supply easy-to-follow instructions for families who prefer to tie the tzitzit themselves.
+Many of our b'nai mitzvah customers prefer to do this mitzvah together as a family, and we supply easy-to-follow instructions for families who prefer to tie the tzitzit themselves.

 The final step, of course, is you.
-As you join in the mitzvah of wrapping yourself for prayer in a tallit, it is my deep hope that you find whatever it is you are craving--a sense of peace, a sense of focus, a sense of connection and community.
+As you join in the mitzvah of wrapping yourself for prayer in a tallit, it is my deep hope that you find whatever it is you are craving - perhaps a sense of peace, a sense of focus, a sense of connection and community.